szobov/szobov.github.io/_drafts/robotics-and-UAV-projects-in-cold-winter.md

 ### Water

 Let's imagine wet snow, not my favorite weather.
 The drops drain through you jacket, cover your face and hands.
 Very unpleasant feelings actually.
-So, it's not only about winter, but keep in mind: you have to make your drone waterproofed, at least most important parts, because water will find a way how to break your hardware.
+So, it's not only about winter, but keep in mind: you have to make your drone waterproofed, at least most important parts, because water will find a way how to break into your hardware.
 One of the chip but useful solution could be plastic coverage for drone, some thing [like this](https://www.ebay.ie/itm/201379747797) for *TBS Discovery*.

 ![coverage](/assets/images/robotics-and-uav-projects-cold-weather/tbs-cover.jpg)